Exemptions from Certificate of Need

 - A behavioral health service selected by the Department of Health and Human Resources in response to its request for application for services intended to return children currently placed in out-of-state facilities to the state or to prevent placement of children in out-of-state facilities is not subject to a certificate of need.

-- The replacement of major medical equipment with like equipment.
+- The replacement of major medical equipment with like equipment, only if the replacement major medical equipment cost is more than the expenditure minimum.

-- Renovations within a hospital.
+- Renovations within a hospital, only if the renovation cost is more than the expenditure minimum.
 The renovations may not expand the health care facility’s current square footage, incur a substantial change to the health services, or a substantial change to the bed capacity.

 - Renovations to a skilled nursing facility.

-- The construction, development, acquisition or other establishment by a licensed West Virginia hospital of an ambulatory heath care facility in the county in which it is located and in a contiguous county within or outside this state.
+- The construction, development, acquisition or other establishment by a hospital of an ambulatory heath care facility in the county in which it is located.

 - The donation of major medical equipment to replace like equipment for which a certificate of need has been issued and the replacement does not result in a substantial change to health services.
 This exemption does not include the donation of major medical equipment made to a health care facility by a related organization.